NEOZEO64/hivecom/README.md

 **On the Gateway**
 If a LoRa package arrives at the gateway:
-1. The gateway stores the whole LoRa packet and stores payload and hash separately
+1. The gateway stores the whole LoRa packet and separates payload and hash
-3. The gateway also tries to generate the same hash of the packet with its equal password in flash
+2. The gateway also tries to generate the same hash of the packet with its equal password in flash
-4. If the hash is equal, I treat the payload as authenticated.
-If not (or the format/syntax of the package is wrong), I treat it as someone else's package
+3. If the hash is equal, I treat the payload as authenticated.
+If it is not authenticated (or the format/syntax of the package is wrong), I treat it as someone else's package
-5. I upload only authenticated values to the Influx data base
+4. I upload only authenticated values to the Influx data base
-6. But I also store the not-authenticated messages separately in the database! (maybe, an alien wants to text me? xD)
+5. But I also store the not-authenticated messages separately in the database! (maybe, an alien wants to text me? xD)

 ### Why not use LoRaWAN?